-Arrange the participants into four groups, keeping couples together.
-Ask each group to discuss together the benefits of child spacing for:

-Group 1: Mothers

-Group 2: Children

-Group 3: Fathers

-Group 4: The wider family

-- After a short discussion invite each group to present to the rest of the group the benefits that they have identified. - These are some points that should be emphasised if not brought out by the group: - Maternal health - o Welfare of the child (health, financial and emotional support) - o Economic capacity of men - Benefits to the whole community because of reduced numbers of neglected children. - Highlight children in society who are not cared for, and the health burdens on women often arising out of pregnancy. - Avoid discussions slipping into debates on methods.
-Tell them it will be for the next week's discussion when a health worker will come to present all the child spacing methods. - Once everyone has shared their thoughts, read out the following to the group: - Every two minutes, a woman dies from pregnancy or childbirth-related causes somewhere in the world.
+- Arrange the participants into four groups, keeping couples together.
+Ask each group to discuss together the benefits of child spacing for: - Group 1: Mothers - Group 2: Children - Group 3: Fathers - Group 4: The wider family - After a short discussion invite each group to present to the rest of the group the benefits that they have identified. - These are some points that should be emphasised if not brought out by the group: - o Maternal health - Welfare of the child (health, financial and emotional support) - Economic capacity of men - Benefits to the whole community. - Highlight children in society who are not cared for, and the health burdens on women often arising out of pregnancy. - Avoid discussions slipping into debates or confrontations.
+Child spacing methods may be brought up, but tell them to return to the discussion next week when you will introduce the available health services. - Once everyone has shared their thoughts, read out the following to the group: - o Every two minutes, a woman dies from pregnancy or childbirth-related causes somewhere in the world.
 Most of these deaths can be prevented with adequate maternal health care and with the use of child spacing methods for the healthy timing and spacing of pregnancies.
 It is estimated that there are 80 million unintended pregnancies every year worldwide.
 Child spacing has an important effect on women's and children's health, family well-being and harmonious family life.
 Men should be more involved in child spacing as supportive partners and as users themselves, to reduce the currently unequal and unfair burden of responsibility on women and girls worldwide.
 The benefits of child spacing go beyond individual families and have a positive impact on wider society.
 Child spacing is not just important for health-related reasons, but it will also greatly benefit marital relationships. - As Christians, it is important to understand this is not just about the world we live in.
 It is also a response to biblical teaching.
 We, as people of faith, are called to partner with God in restoring creation.
 We are to be responsible stewards of all that we have been given, in our personal lives, our communities and the world.